What is gout?

 Doctors typically prescribe one of three types of traditional medicine include:

-It can only manage a certain amount of pain, beyond that limit, additional
+can only control a certain amount of pain, beyond that limit, extra dosage will

 The most common side effects of